anBertoli/go-microservice-project/README.md

 ### Transport middlewares

-Transport middlewares are not modelled following an interface, but are specific for each transport method.
+Transport middlewares are not modelled following an interface, but they are specific for each transport method.
 For HTTP transports there is a well-known pattern to create middlewares.

 ```go